axboe/fio/HOWTO.rst

         During initialization, touch (create if do not exist) all objects (files).
         Touching all objects affects ceph caches and likely impacts test results.
         Enabled by default.

+.. option:: pool=str :

+   [rbd,rados]

+	Specifies the name of the Ceph pool containing RBD or RADOS data.

+   [dfs]

+	Specify the label or UUID of the DAOS pool to connect to.

+.. option:: cont=str : [dfs]

+	Specify the label or UUID of the DAOS container to open.

+.. option:: chunk_size=int : [dfs]

+	Specificy a different chunk size (in bytes) for the dfs file.
+	Use DAOS container's chunk size by default.

+.. option:: object_class=str : [dfs]

+	Specificy a different object class for the dfs file.
+	Use DAOS container's object class by default.

 .. option:: skip_bad=bool : [mtd]